apache/gravitino/docs/iceberg-rest-service.md

 ### Gravitino Iceberg catalog backend configuration

 :::info
-The Gravitino Iceberg REST catalog service using memory catalog for default.
-You can specify Hive or JDBC catalog in production environments.
+The Gravitino Iceberg REST catalog service uses the memory catalog by default.
+You can specify using a Hive or JDBC catalog in a production environment.
 :::

 #### Hive catalog backend configuration